Open-CMSIS-Pack/devtools/tools/projmgr/docs/Manual/Simplified Generator Proposal.md

 > **Note:**
 >
-> A reason for making this configurable is to support backwards compatiblity with uVision
+> A reason for making output directories configurable is to support backwards compatibility with uVision.

 The format of `*.generator.yml` supports the following keys: